fla-org/flash-bidirectional-linear-attention/README.md

 * [2024-12-28] Updated `simple_la`, which is a simple form of `linear_attn` without the norm term.

 # Models
-Roughly sorted according to the timeline supported in FBi-LA
+Roughly sorted according to the timeline supported in `flash_bla`

 | Year    | Model     | Title                                                                  | Paper                                     | Code                                                          | `fla` impl                                                                                                           |
 | :------ | :-------- | :--------------------------------------------------------------------- | :---------------------------------------: | :-----------------------------------------------------------: | :------------------------------------------------------------------------------------------------------------------: |